 Objectives

-• Exploring the myths of vulnerability and learning how being more vulnerable actually creates a more competent and Daring Leader
+• Explore the myths of vulnerability and how being more vulnerable and authentic creates a more competent and courageous leader.

 Objectives

-• Understand what’s different for women in leading with equity
+• Understand what’s unique and effective for women in leading with equity

 Dates, Logistics, Tuition and CME